Hunting & Fishing

 Meaningful Conversation Starters: (From Focusonthefamily.org) We encourage you to print this page, keep it in your car, wallet, or your child's bedside table so that meaningful conversations are always within reach.
 Note: for each question, consider sharing your own answer....

-70 of our favorites: I told my wife she should embrace her mistakes.
+70 Of Our Favorite Dad Jokes: I told my wife she should embrace her mistakes.
 She gave me a hug.
 What do you call a daddy balloon that disappears?
 Pops!
 Why did the scarecrow win an award?
-Because he was outstanding in...
+Because he was...

 Dad Gear